 ELBE Postdoctoral Fellows have the opportunity to collaborate with more than one research group to bridge between disciplines.
 Successful candidates are expected to identify a collaborative project and the host groups to work with within three months after arrival.
 An interim mentor will support this process.
 When host groups and research projects are identified, mentorship can be changed or adjusted to facilitate collaborations.

 Selection of ELBE Fellows is based on scientific merit with two application cycles per year.
 Applications are exclusively accepted through the online application system.
 We do not accept applications by e-mail or direct contact of a group leader.
 In the first selection stage, candidates are judged on their track record and a research proposal describing the work they intend to do while at the CSBD.
-Short-listed candidates should be prepared to join a selection symposium, held either virtually or in Dresden.
+Short-listed candidates should be prepared to join a selection symposium, to be held in Dresden on 7 May 2024.
 The interview consists of a public scientific talk and a confidential meeting with the selection committee.
-The application call is currently open, with application deadline 25.
-September 2023.
-Please see here for application instructions.
+Application deadline for the spring call is 29 February 2024.

 The Center for Systems Biology, the MPI-CBG and the MPI-PKS aim to increase the number of women in scientific positions, therefore female applicants are particularly welcome.
 Read about our efforts to balance family and career.